nicholasnbg/nbgdev/user/pages/01.blog/who-am-i-and-what-is-this/item.md

 ===

 More on that last point.
 I began my journey down the coding wormhole in early 2016, when I took it upon myself to build an online store for my family's business.
-I had literally zero experience with anything code / wed development, *EVERYTHING* was new (think Codeacademy HTML course new).
+I had literally zero experience with anything code or web development, *EVERYTHING* was new (think Codeacademy HTML course new).

 Shortly after, I discovered [FreeCodeCamp](https://www.freecodecamp.org).
 I don't think I could ever thank [Quincy Larson](https://medium.com/@quincylarson) and the FreeCodeCamp team enough.
 After a few months, I had launched my online store, but more importantly, I had decided that *I am going to be a programmer*.
 For the first time in my professional life, I had direction, motivation, and a true passion (for something that wasn't watching my favorite sport teams or playing video games).

 Since then I have been working hard at learning, creating, and growing as a developer.
 I've completed my Front End Certificate on FreeCodeCamp, been to many meetups and developer events in Melbourne, got my first free lance work, and even participated in my first Hackathon.

-#What Is This?#
+###What Is This?#

 What's this blog all about?
 A few things, mostly documenting my journey as a self taught developer, my travels and how I manage my learning throughout, and anything else I feel like talking about really.